 * Click here for rating key

-Lily's Seafood Restaurant Review: Grandmother Lily A. Strange would be proud of what her grandsons, the Morton brothers, have wrought with this restaurant named in her honor.
-Start with a tasting flight of house-made ales and lagers, such as Whitefish Bay Wheat and Lily's Light Pilsner, or one of six wine flights.
+Lily's Seafood Restaurant Review: Grandmother Lily A. Strange would be proud of what her grandsons, the Morton brothers, created with this restaurant named in her honor.
+Start with a tasting flight of house-made ales and lagers or one of six wine flights.
 Of the entrées that change quarterly, only three don’t swim.
 A Scottish-style salmon dip served with capers, onion slivers and sliced toasted baguette is a winner.
-When it comes to main courses, opt for the seafood boil with shrimp, scallops, Prince Edward Island mussels, catfish, redskins and ripe tomatoes, sautéed in delicate saffron-laced court-bouillon.
-The Sanders hot fudge cream puff---French vanilla ice cream sandwiched in airy pastry slathered with hot fudge---will evoke memories of childhood visits to Detroit-area Sanders sweet shops.
-Kids 12 and under eat free on Tuesdays.
+When it comes to main courses, opt for the seafood boil with shrimp, scallops, Prince Edward Island mussels, catfish, potatoes and ripe tomatoes, sautéed in delicate, saffron-laced court-bouillon.
+Or choose one of the restaurant's signature dishes: seared sesame ahi, calypso crab cakes, sweet and spicy Creole soup or Grandma Lily's crabby stuffed pork chops.
+The Sanders hot fudge cream puff (French vanilla ice cream sandwiched in airy pastry slathered with hot fudge) will evoke memories of childhood visits to Detroit-area Sanders sweet shops.